3 Sensing the real world

 - Managing sensors at scale

-Digital twins depend on maintaining an accurate, real-time connection to reality.
+Digital twins depend on maintaining an accurate and timely connection to reality.
 While 3D models show you what a system looked like when designed, a true digital twin evolves continuously with its physical counterpart through systematic sensing of the physical world.
 Sensors bridge the physical and digital worlds, continuously capturing changing conditions such as temperature fluctuations, equipment vibrations, fluid flows, and human activities and converting them into data streams that keep digital twins synchronized with reality.